These 10 Secrets Will Make Your Life Better

 In the long run, the world can actually become a better place.
 Why? because you went out on a limb for a friend.

 8. Take Initiative

-Have you ever been in a situation where you wished things were better?
+Have you ever been in a situation where you long for things to be better?
 That someone would just stand up and do something about the mess that seems to be everywhere?

 Now run through your memory bank again; how often do you imagine that the difference maker had your face and sounded just like you?!

 Very often I presume.